 Além disso, note the variance is 0.00% this is also required for the successful solve of your structure.

-You will also need to build your structure in the X-direction (not the Z-direction).
+You will also need to build your structure in the Y-direction.
 Novamente, here is an example of a correctly built structure:

 Results and Scoring